 The Walking Dead is a deconstruction of the evolution of morality.
 A de-evolution, if you will.
 Back to Rousseau’s state of nature.
 However, like William Golding, the show’s creators are not naïve about what would happen in that state of nature.
 And the closer humans get to that state of nature, the less defined the ethics become in the de-evolving social contracts.
 If my statistical chances for survival increases as your chances decrease, well, guess what I’m rooting for?
 Or rather, guess what I’d be rooting for if I weren’t a Christian.

 As a human made in God’s Image, I am aware of the existence of transcendent morality, like how I’m aware of (and thankful for) my existential response to the color of apples.
 A morality that is decidedly not pragmatic, because it is defined by God; and a morality that is frequently unhelpful for survival – the fish symbol ended up on the walls of ancient Roman catacombs for a reason.
-And since the show’s creators are humans, even if they deny the God of the Bible in whose image they have been made, they are unable to write transcendent morality out of their imagined post-apocalyptic world.
+And since the show’s creators are humans, even if they deny the God of the Bible in whose image they have been made (and I don’t know if they do or do not), they are unable to write transcendent morality out of their imagined post-apocalyptic world.
 Even the Dadaists kicked Artaud out of their group for embracing a level of surrealism that threatened to undermine what makes us human.
 If Andre Breton was unable to kick through all the pricks, you better believe that Atlanta-based filmmakers can’t.